-This page is a place where I share useful information for queer youth and their families, as well as positive representations of queer characters in fiction.
+This page is a place where I share useful information for queer youth and their families, as well as positive representations of queer characters in media.
 New resources will be added here regularly, so please check back soon!

 If you have any resources of your own that you’d like to be added to the list, feel free to message me at firstname.lastname@example.org!